September 3rd, 2019 Last Updated on: August 9th, 2021

 “Heathens” and Assumptions of Evil

-It is an unfortunate truth that Christianity has wages a long-term war against all other religions, especially those considered pagan or heathenistic.
+It is an unfortunate truth that Christianity has waged a long-term war against all other religions, especially those considered pagan or heathenistic.
 Through assimilation, it has conquered or fundamentally changed many faith systems.
 In the Americas, it systematically set out to destroy Native American religions.

 Why?
 Because the people did “strange” things that did not coincide with their way of doing things.